The UNGPs 10+ Project: Financial Sector Tracks

 In its efforts to assess the first decade of UNGPs implementation and develop a roadmap for meaningful action in the decade ahead, the

 UNGPs 10+ project recognizes the critical need to shine a brighter light on the role of the financial system in ensuring respect for human rights.

 Financial sector actors play a vital role in the world’s economy, have substantial leverage over a range of other sectors and business activities, and are key for ensuring corporate respect for human rights at scale.

-As a means of driving more robust focus and practice in this important arena, the UNGPs 10+ project is carrying out targeted research and consultation in the key areas of:
+As a means of driving more robust focus and practice in this important arena, the UNGPs 10+ project carried out targeted research and consultation in the key areas of:

-private sector commercial banks are also key financial actors in driving respect for human rights throughout economic activities, the Working Group has issued
+Commercial banks are also key financial actors in driving respect for human rights throughout economic activities.
+However, the Working Group has issued

-existing guidance in that area and has prioritized development finance and institutional investment within the context of the UNGPs 10+ project as these two areas have received less attention, dedicated dialogue, and guidance to date.
+existing guidance in that area, and has prioritized development finance and institutional investment within the context of the UNGPs 10+ project.

-These two project tracks involve multi-stakeholder dialogues and are resulting in a number of public outputs in the form of strategic submissions to standard-setting process and position papers from the Working Group, all of which can be viewed below as they become publicly available.
+The two project tracks resulted in a number of public outputs such as stocktaking reports, summary notes, strategic submissions to standard-setting processes, and position papers from the Working Group.